philzook58/philzook58.github.io/_posts/2024-09-16-smart_constructor_aegraph.md

 ```

     UF(uf=[3, 3, 2, 3], unodes=[None, None, None, (0, 1)])

+Calling these eids might be a bit off base at this point, since the eids uniquely correspond both to the members themselves and previous equivalence classes.

 Question: This is the main thing I think of when I hear persistent union find <https://usr.lmf.cnrs.fr/~jcf/publis/puf-wml07.pdf> .
 How do they compare?